 The reason for thinking these are water are - that they only form on sun facing slopes, only form when the local temperatures get above 0°C, and they lengthen in the spring, and gradually vanish away in the autumn as winter progresses.
 This doesn't match what you'd expect from dry ice (which also would be a surprising thing to find in equatorial regions) and it also doesn't fit wind formed features either.
 There are many temporary wind formed changes on Mars, but these, it seems, aren't one of them.

 Sadly the streaks are too narrow, and too thin to get a spectroscopic analysis of them from orbit.
 So it's not yet possible to confirm absolutely that they are water.
-But nobody has any other suggestions, and all the modelling is focused on different ideas for getting them to work with water, probably salty water (so it is liquid at somewhat lower temperatures, easier to stay liquid in Mars conditions).
+But nobody has any other suggestions, and all the modeling is focused on different ideas for getting them to work with water, probably salty water (so it is liquid at somewhat lower temperatures, easier to stay liquid in Mars conditions).

 There are many ideas about how the warm seasonal flows formed, but basically they fall into three categories.
 The problem is, it's easy enough to explain warm seasonal flows for one year, but they keep coming back every year in the same spot.
 So - something must replenish all the water that flows down the slope over geological timescales.
 Basic ideas seem to be: